All Episodes

 I don't lie anyway.

-The administration has asked, slash, ordered insurance companies to keep their price structures for next year quiet until after the election.
+The administration has asked, slashed, ordered insurance companies to keep their price structures for next year quiet until after the election.

-That's why I want you to call and find out what your premium is gonna be next year.
+That's why I want you to call and find out what your premium is going to be next year.

-You will discover that the government has uh hasn't told insurance companies what the rates are as of yet.
+You will discover that the government hasn't told insurance companies what the rates are as of yet.

-The government's in charge of what these rates are gonna be.
+The government's in charge of what these rates are going to be.

-And the government hasn't told the insurance companies what the rates are gonna be, because they don't want you knowing the answer to that question before the election, which is today.
+And the government hasn't told the insurance companies what the rates are going to be because they don't want you knowing the answer to that question before the election, which is today.

-So what you're gonna hear if you call your insurance company, they might say we're not allowed to tell you on orders of the government.
+So what you're going to hear if you call your insurance company, they might say we're not allowed to tell you on orders of the government.

-If they don't say that, they'll probably tell you to expect a 10 to 15% increase over whatever your premium is now.
+If they don't say that, they'll probably tell you to expect a 10 to 15 percent increase over whatever your premium is now.

-If you were gonna save money, if your premium was gonna come down $2,500 like Obama promised, do you think you'd know that today?
+If you were going to save money, if your premium was going to come down $2,500 like Obama promised, do you think you'd know that today?

 Do you think if your health insurance costs were going to be less next year because of Obamacare, do you think you would have known that before today, before the election?